puf/puf.io/notes/posts/Component based vs object based UI design.md

   ),
 ),
 ```
+Runnable example on Zapp.run: https://zapp.run/edit/flutter-zcda06t8cdb0

 Note how simple this model is for each of the components.
-The `ListView` gets to work with an infinitely long canvas and it can “just” stack all its items in there.
+The `Column` gets to work with an infinitely long canvas and it can “just” stack all its items in there.
 And then the `SingleChildScrollView` takes that large canvas and (if needed) makes it fit into the screen viewport by “just” adding scrollbars.
 A good separation of concerns.

 Sure, you often end up with much more deeply nested structures than you initially expect (seriously: check it in the [Flutter widget inspector](https://docs.flutter.dev/tools/devtools/inspector), or count the number of `child` and `children` properties you have) - but that’s easily solved by building your own higher level, composable widgets.